noi-techpark/it.bz.opendatahub.databrowser/web-components/databrowser-example/README.md

 ```

 > Note that the tests can not be run in a Docker container due to dependencies on an installed Chrome browser.
+>
+> If you have an idea on how to fix this, please let us know.

 ## Build and deploy